abrahan92/test_ruby/INSTRUCTIONS.md

   * Run ```bundle exec rake spec``` -> For this test we have 10 example scenarios

+  It is possible your bundler could be deprecated then update before run the task.

 #### Run the script with ruby manually 💥

+  * Run ```bundle install``` -> To install the gems on the Gemfile

   * Run ```ruby -r './order_report.rb' -e "OrderReportModule.data_report"``` -> Keep in mind you must have ruby installed